 Don't get frustrated.
 It's part of the process of nailing Step 1.

-It is typical for companies we work with to discard or modify almost every single question they come up with in their first iteration once they are future-tested.
+As their questions are future-tested, it's typical for the companies we work with to discard or modify almost every single one of them within the first iteration.
 So expect that, embrace it, and keep going until you are absolutely confident that you have identified the right questions to ask.

 Step 2 - Mercilessly Assess Your Current State